wangp/pushpull/README.md

     make PARALLEL=-j6

-If successful, you will get a binary named `plugsink`.
+If successful, you will get a binary named `pushpull`.

 Invocation